 Beta is defined as follows:

-rs is the return on the stock and rb is the return on a benchmark index.
-You can choose the benchmark index as you want.
+rs is the return on the stock, and rb is the return on a benchmark index.
+You can choose the benchmark index as you wish.

 Step 1.
-Go to any of the reliable finance sites and download historical data for the period you want.
-Here I am getting the monthly data of Apple Inc (AAPL) from 1st September, 2010 to 7th April 2014 from finance.yahoo.com.
+Go to any of the reliable finance sites and download the historical data for the period you want.
+Here I am getting the monthly data for Apple Inc (AAPL) from September 1st, 2010 to April 7th, 2014 from finance.yahoo.com.
 Visit the site finance.yahoo.com and in the Search Finance textbox, type AAPL like this:

-Click Search Finance button.
-Then, click Historical Prices from the left side menu (circled in red).
+Click the Search Finance button.
+Then, click on Historical Prices from the left-side menu (circled in red).

 Click the link and a .csv file will be downloaded to your computer.
 Open the file and the data will be seen like this:

-Select Monthly from the Frequency: drop down and type 2010-09-01 in the Date Range: textbox.
+Choose Monthly from the Frequency drop down and enter 2010-09-01 into the Date Range textbox.
 Now your screen will look like this:

 Click the Download Data button and an Excel file will be downloaded to your computer.
 If you open the file, your screen will look like this:

-Step 4.
+Step 5.
 Open the .csv file which contains the historical data of AAPL stock.
-Copy the values in the column named Date (cells A2 to A45) and paste in the cells A4 to A47 of beta.xlsx.
+Copy the values in the column named Date (cells A2 to A45) and paste them into the cells A4 to A47 of beta.xlsx.

-Step 5.
-Copy the data in the column named Adj Close (cells G2 to G45) from .csv file.
-Paste the data in the cells B4 to B47 of beta.xlsx.
+Step 6.
+Copy the data in the column named Adj Close (cells G2 to G45) from the .csv file.
+Paste the data into the cells B4 to B47 of beta.xlsx.

-You could find that the data is sorted in descending order with respect to date.
+You may notice that the data is sorted in descending order by date.

-Step 7.
-Copy data from B20 to B63 and paste it in cells C4 to C47 of the beta.xlsx.
+Step 8: Copy the data from B20 to B63 and paste it into the beta.xlsx spreadsheet's cells C4 to C47.
 Now your screen will look like this:

-Step 9.
-Copy the formula in cell D4 and paste it in the cells from D5 to D47 and copy the formula in cell E4 and paste it in the cells from E5 to E47.
+Step 10.
+Copy the formula in cell D4 and paste it in the cells from D5 to D47, and copy the formula in cell E4 and paste it in the cells from E5 to E47.
 Now your screen will look like this:

-Change the value in the cell C4, D47 and E47 to 0 as #NA will create problems when we create beta value.
+Change the value in the cells C4, D47, and E47 to 0 as #NA will create problems when we create beta value.

-Step 10.
+Step 11.
 Type "Numerator" in H1, "Denominator" in H2 and "Beta" in H3.
 Click inside the cell I1.
 Go to Formulas (main menu) --> More Functions (from the Function Library) --> Statistical and select the COVARIANCE.P function.

 You will get a new window like this:

-Step 11.
-Click inside the cell I2.
+Step 12.
+Click inside cell I2.
 Go to Formulas (in the main menu) --> More Functions (from the Function Library) --> Statistical and select the VAR.P function.

 You will get a window like this:

-As per the calculation, the beta value of AAPL stock is .0397 which is very low.
-This indicates that the AAPL's stock price does not vary significantly even if the S&P swings up and down.
+As per the calculation, the beta value of AAPL stock is .0397, which is very low.
+This indicates that AAPL's stock price does not vary significantly even if the S&P swings up and down.